fkh/nomic/rules.md

 When a single player reaches a contrariness of 10, the total of every player's contrariness is added to that player's score, and all contrariness variables are reset to 0.
 If multiple players reach a contrariness of 10 on the same turn, the total of every player's contrariness is instead added to the score of every player that did not reach a contrariness of 10.

+##### 306.
+Rule 202 is replaced with the following text:

+One turn consists of two parts in this order: (1) proposing one rule-change and having it voted on, and (2) computing points to be awarded to each player as a result of the vote (see following paragraphs) and updating the score.md document.

+Points shall be computed as follows:

+ + For the player proposing the rule: subtract 291 from the ordinal number of the proposal and multiply the result by the fraction of favorable votes it received, rounded to the nearest integer;
+ + For all other players (calculated individually): subtract 291 from the ordinal number of the proposal, multiply the result by the fraction of favorable votes it received, subtract one-half point for each full day between the time of the proposal and the time the player in question registered a final vote, and rounded the result to the nearest integer.

+Points calculated in this manner, or any other, may be positive or negative.

+In addition to the points awarded based on these calculations, players may also be awarded positive or negative points based on other rules.
+(For example, Rules 204  and 206, at the time of this draft), as well as "contrariness" scores or other similar tallies.